selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.md

 - Date format must be YYYY-MM-DD.
 If invalid, the date filter is ignored and a small inline hint shows.
 - Results update with a short debounce as you type.
 Click Search to submit immediately or Clear to reset all filters.
 - Empty state shows guidance to adjust filters or add a new student.
+- Server-backed pagination:
+  - Use the Prev/Next buttons and the "Rows per page" selector (10/25/50/100).
+  - The footer shows "Showing X-Y of Z".
+  - State is preserved in URL query params: page, pageSize.
+- Sorting:
+  - Click table headers to sort by: first_name, last_name, email, grade_level, date_of_birth, created_at.
+  - Sorting toggles asc/desc on repeated clicks; state is preserved in URL as sortBy, sortDir.
+  - Sorting keys are whitelisted to avoid errors; legacy fields are not used.

 Notes on fields:
 - The UI collects "Date of Birth" and sends it to the database as "date_of_birth".